West-Lane-Translator/wlt_content/content/pages/HDTV/HowTo.md

 ### Resetting the Meter to Show WLT Channels

 These steps only need to be done if you don't see the five WLT channels as shown above in the images of the SNR and SCAN screens.

-[comment]: # (TODO: If not skip to final notes.)
+If the channels are displayed properly, you can skip this section and go on to the "[Final Notes]({filename}HowTo.md#final-notes)" section.

 | | <div style="width:200px"></div> |
 | :---- | :----: |